ANGSD-wrapper/angsd-wrapper/README.md

 ## Configuration files

-For each of the methods `angsd-wrapper` has, there is a config file for it.
-The configuration files hold variables used by the `wrappers`.
-This is where you need to modify and save the variables (i.e. specify filepaths of indexed BAM files/CRAM files,  FASTA files, sample lists, etc.) to suit your samples before running angsd-wrapper with a specified method.
+There is a configuration (config) file for each method available through `angsd-wrapper.` The configuration files hold variables used by the `wrappers.` This is where you need to modify and save the variables (i.e., specify filepaths of indexed BAM files/CRAM files,  FASTA files, sample lists, etc.) to suit your samples before running angsd-wrapper with a specified method.

 The default config files can be found in the `Configuration_Files` directory.
 You will need to modify them to suit your samples.
 Please refer to the config files or the [wiki](https://github.com/mojaveazure/angsd-wrapper/wiki) to see what each variable is used for and how they should be specified.
-If you run `angsd-wrapper` without any arguments, it will spit out a usage message.
+If you run `angsd-wrapper` without any arguments, it will return a usage message.

 ## Futher Information

-For more information about ANGSD-wrapper, the methods used in ANGSD-wrapper, and a comprehensive tutorial, please see the [wiki](https://github.com/mojaveazure/angsd-wrapper/wiki).
+For more information about ANGSD-wrapper, the methods availble through ANGSD-wrapper, and a comprehensive tutorial, please see the [wiki](https://github.com/mojaveazure/angsd-wrapper/wiki).

 ## Dependencies
-This package requires the following dependencies to work:
+This package requires the following dependencies:
  - [ANGSD](https://github.com/angsd/angsd)
  - [ngsPopGen](https://github.com/mfumagalli/ngsPopGen)
  - [ngsF](https://github.com/fgvieira/ngsF)